Last Updated 2 months ago

 The government of St. Maarten has confirmed that the Princess Juliana Airport will reopen for flights coming from the USA on August 1st.

 Is there any mandatory testing for arrivals into St. Maarten?

-- Inbound passengers to SXM are recommended to take a PCR test within 72 hours prior to boarding and bring the negative test results with them.
+- Inbound passengers to SXM are required to take a PCR test within 72 hours prior to boarding and bring the negative test results with them.

-- The ministry of tourism also states that incoming travelers MAY be randomly tested upon arrival.
+- The ministry of tourism also states that incoming travelers MAY also be randomly tested upon arrival.

 What rules and health measures are in place for tourists arriving into St. Maarten?

 - All passengers are required to wear a mask on their flight and inside the airport